mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/02_ownership/index.md

 fn main() {
   let mut book = String::from("Merry lived in a big old house.
 The end.");

-  let r = &book; // an immutable borrow
+  let r = &book; // An immutable borrow.

-  erase_book(&mut book); // a mutable borrow
+  erase_book(&mut book); // A mutable borrow.

-  read_book(r); // would be pretty sad to open a blank book when it was not
+  read_book(r); // Would be pretty sad to open a blank book when it was not
-                // what we borrowed initially
+                // what we borrowed initially.

   println!("{}", book);
 }